wenwei-dev/emotivespeech/README.md

-# Emotive Speech
+# Emotive Speech Python Package

-A ROS package for emotive speech generation based on DAVID: An open-source platform for real-time emotional speech transformation using pysox
+## A Standard Python Package For Emotive Speech Generation Based on DAVID: An open-source platform for real-time emotional speech

-Prerequisites
+transformation using pysox

+Pre-Requisites
 -------------
 ###### pysptk
 > A python wrapper for Speech Signal Processing Toolkit (SPTK)